knpuniversity/symfony/knpu/extra-doctrine-collections/fetch-collection-items.md

 New mission!
 On the genus show page, I want to list all of the users that are studying this `Genus`.
-If you think about the database - which I told you *NOT* to do, but ignore more for a second - then we want to query for all users that appear in the `genus_scientist` join table for this `Genus`.
+If you think about the database - which I told you *NOT* to do, but ignore me for a second - then we want to query for all users that appear in the `genus_scientist` join table for this `Genus`.

 Well, it turns out this query happens automagically, and the matching users are